Sending Practice (Experimental)

 Filters

-Message length to characters
+Length to characters

-Choose how to practice
+Choose how to practise

 /